jinlab-washu/HapMap-BenchmarkSet-Manuscript/README.md

 ## Manuscript Figure Generation

-This repository holds scripts to generate all figures in our manuscript.
+This repository holds scripts to generate all figures in our manuscript including caller performance analysis, and gene level coverage requirement analysis.